 Area of Concentration: Students must take at least five courses with 25% Latin American, Caribbean, and/or Iberian content in an area of concentration which the student self-selects.
 The concentration may be disciplinary (history, anthropology etc.) or topical (poverty, gender, social justice etc).
 The courses in the area of concentration CAN NOT be Spanish or Portuguese language or literature courses.
-Study abroad courses often satisfy major requirements, but you should consult with your advisor before and during your study abroad program to be sure that the credits transfer (please note that questions regarding course equivalencies for approved study abroad programs should be directed to the International Academic Programs office.
+Study abroad courses often satisfy major requirements, but you should consult with your advisor before and during your study abroad program to be sure that the credits transfer (please note that questions regarding course equivalencies for approved study abroad programs should be directed to the Study Abroad Office.
 Courses for the concentration can be chosen from the LACIS Course Master List, but note that this list does not reflect current offerings.
 LACIS also publishes a list of courses that are being offered in the upcoming semester which count towards the major.
 Students are required to submit a proposed area of concentration statement to the LACIS Advisor shortly after declaring the LACIS Major.
 Please complete this form and email it to Sarah Ripp or turn it into 209 Ingraham Hall.
 Ideally, students should submit a one paragraph description of their intended area of concentration to the LACIS Advisor prior to their junior year for approval.
-Sample Areas Concentration.
+Sample Areas of Concentration.

 Breadth Requirement: Students must complete three courses outside the area of concentration which can be either: